jdiepeveen/featured-cards-magnolia/README.md

 Multiple cards can be added.
 Use the override tab to override the title, abstract or image.
 ![Demo page with component](/_dev/README-featured-cards.png)

 The css classes are using the BEM approach, which will emphasis on readability and avoiding collisions.
-Your your own styling to make the card look great!
+Use your own styling to make the card look great!

 An optional title can be added above the component.
 ![Dialog component](_dev/README-featured-cards-dialog.png)